MPoL-dev/MPoL/README.md

 A Million Points of Light are needed to synthesize image cubes from interferometers.

+MPoL is a flexible Python package design for Regularized Maximum Likelihood imaging.
+We focus on supporting spectral line and continuum observations from interferometers like the Atacama Large Millimeter/Submillimeter Array (ALMA) and the Karl G. Jansky Very Large Array (VLA).
+There is potential to extend the package to work on other Fourier reconstruction problems like sparse aperture masking and kernel phase interferometry.

 Documentation and installation instructions: [https://mpol.readthedocs.io/](https://mpol.readthedocs.io/)

 ## Citation